Edna Ryan (activist)

 Edna Minna Ryan, née Nelson (15 December 1904 – 10 February 1997) was an Australian feminist and labour movement activist and writer, and a role model and mentor to a whole generation of women.
-Mary Owen (feminist, unionist, and activist) wrote that she " may not have been the most outstanding woman in the women's movement but she has probably done more to improve the status of Australian women than any other person this century."
+Mary Owen (feminist, unionist, and activist) wrote that she "may not have been the most outstanding woman in the women's movement but she has probably done more to improve the status of Australian women than any other person this century."
 For former Senator Susan Ryan (no relation): "She was the most inspiring and admirable woman I have known."

+Biography

 Edna was born in Pyrmont.
 She became politically active early in life, participating in the marches through the streets of Sydney associated with General Strike of 1917 when she was still a High School student.
 She was involved in the first International Women's Day in Sydney in 1928, and in the labour movement as an organiser of the wives of timber workers during the Timber Workers' strike of 1929.
 In the 1920s she was a member of the Communist Party of Australia and the Industrial Workers of the World (IWW), but by 1935 she had joined the Australian Labor Party.
 In 1956 she was elected to Fairfield Municipal Council, becoming New South Wales' first female deputy mayor in 1958.
 She was a member of Fairfield Council and its successor Prospect County Council until her retirement in 1972.

 On her retirement from the workforce she became a member of the Women's Electoral Lobby, attending it foundational conference in 1973.
 In WEL she devoted most of her activity to women in the paid work force.
 Her intervention on WEL's behalf in the national Minimum Wage case at the Conciliation and Arbitration Commission in Melbourne in 1974, supplied data on the number of solo female breadwinners in Australia.
 This information had never before presented to an industrial tribunal, and was instrumental in the decision by Judge Terry Winter to equalise the female Minimum Wage with the male award, which was another essential step in establishing the principal of 'equal pay for work of equal value' in the Australian wage system.

 She was also instrumental in WEL's subsequent submission on Maternity Leave.

 Edna died in Canberra in 1997.